yash1234singh/BloatBuster/README.md

   to 5 s for late responses before declaring drops.
 On a 60 s STRESS phase this adds ~5 s of wait time.
 On satellite or very high-latency links, increase the drain timeout to match the expected maximum queue delay.
-- **OWD probe loss under heavy upload congestion.** HTTP HEAD probes compete for the same upload buffer as real traffic.
-Under severe upload bufferbloat (drop-tail), probes queue behind megabytes of pending data and either time out or are dropped entirely.
-  **100% probe loss during STRESS = confirmed drop-tail congestion** — a diagnostic signal, not a measurement failure.
-The **per-hop bloat table** (from traceroute) remains the reliable magnitude signal; OWD probe loss % indicates whether the bottleneck queue is drop-tail or AQM-managed.
+- **Kernel retransmission under upload congestion.** HTTP HEAD probes use a kernel TCP socket (`run_probes_kernel_http`).
+The kernel retransmits segments dropped by the ISP queue, so probes typically arrive with high RTT rather than being lost — matching M3 (H2 PING) behavior.
+Under extremely severe drop-tail (ISP queue full AND retransmit limit exceeded), some probes may still be lost and appear as Loss%.
+The **per-hop bloat table** (from traceroute) remains the most reliable magnitude signal; OWD probe loss % indicates whether the bottleneck queue is drop-tail or AQM-managed.
 - **M2 probe RTT includes server processing time.** HTTP HEAD responses from CDN edge nodes include variable processing time (~0–50ms for Cloudflare).
 Probe RTT range at idle is typically ~±25ms wider than traceroute ICMP RTT range.
 Use M3 (H2 PING) for a cleaner